Explore the traditions and customs of Chinese New Year with these hand-picked resources

-The year of the monkey is nearly upon us!
+The year of the rooster is nearly upon us!
 Chinese New Year, also known as Spring Festival, marks the first day of a brand new year in the Chinese calendar.
-The peak of the 15-day celebrations will take place on Monday 8 February, when people traditionally celebrate with festival meals, dancing and the giving and receiving of hongbao (red money envelopes).
+The peak of the 15-day celebrations will take place on Saturday 28 January, when people traditionally celebrate with festival meals, dancing and the giving and receiving of hongbao (red money envelopes).

 So why not get in the festive spirit and celebrate with your class?
 Here are some of our favourite Chinese New Year resources: